mcherneski/CR-Exercises/CSV_Exporter/README.txt

 ## Installation

-In order to run GamedayExport.py, you will first need to install Python2 or 3.
+In order to run GamedayExport.py, you will first need to install Python from https://www.python.org/downloads/.
+Python3 is preferred but Python2 will work as well.
 Once Python is installed, install the GamedayExport dependencies by opening up Terminal (Mac/Linux) or Command Prompt (Windows), navigating to the GamedayExport directory and typing the following command:

     pip install -r requirements.txt